TheLegendVinny/AI-Testing-V0.2/README.md

 V0.3.0.1
 -----------------------------------

+The Protection Update!!

 Addtions:

 Simple Update Of The AI Engine Made By Me :D For Easy Develoment!
 Version 0.1!

 Added Protection Of Memory Leaks.

 Added Protection Of Virus Or Leak In Code.
+V0.1